Season 3, Episode 4

 Michael Kithcart:

 That, that's very true.
-And, you know, you talked about, like, what you learned when you were young, and to the, to the point of being more advanced in careers, just more experiences, right?
-It, it also kind of is representative of this interesting space that we're in right now, where workplaces having are having multiple generations working side by side together, like in a lot of places, it's four generations, which is just mind blowing to me.
-So how has that changed the needs for leaders to build teams, not only for what they need now, but for the future?
+And, you know, you talked about, like, what you learned when you were young, and then, to the point of being more advanced in careers, just more experiences, right?
+It, is also kind of representative of this interesting space that we're in right now, where workplaces having are having multiple generations working side by side together, like in a lot of places, it's four generations, which is just mind-blowing to me.
+So how has that changed the need for leaders to build teams, not only for what they need now but for the future?

 Susan Rylance: